clerk/clerk-docs/CONTRIBUTING.md

 Clerk's documentation uses [`mdx-annotations`](https://www.npmjs.com/package/mdx-annotations) which provides a consistent way to apply props to markdown elements.
 This is utilized for various features such as [controlling image quality](#images-and-static-assets) and [defining code block line highlights](#highlighting).

+MDX files ([including any code blocks](#prettier-integration)) are formatted using [a custom Prettier plugin](https://github.com/clerk/clerk-docs/blob/main/prettier-mdx.mjs).
+It is recommended to enable "format on save" (or similar) in your code editor, but the formatter can also be run manually on all files using `npm run format`.

 ## Project setup

 1. Fork and clone the repo